The UK Digital Markets Competition Regulation Forum 2025 - 3rd Annual

 16:10

-Assessing the Potential for Private Enforcement of the SMS Regime
+Assessing the Role of the CAT and Courts in the SMS Regime

 • What this means for the already booming competition collective actions regime